yge58/caffe2-opencv-ndkcamera/README.md

 # What is it?
 It does one job: run image classification (SqueezeNet) using caffe2 with real-time camera.

+If you are not comfortable with ndk or cpp, please do not continue, this app might be a waste of your precious time.

+Because of memory leaks, resource management must be taken care of in cpp.

 # Which parts are in cpp?
 <1> native camera (source code from google ndk camera sample, see below)